It's great to have you on the Rush Limbaugh program as we head on down the tracks.

 Weekends.

-Hey, I wanted to ask you about that Washington Post poll and identifying as uh somebody identifying as Democrats.
+Hey, I wanted to ask you about that Washington Post poll and identifying as somebody identifying as Democrats.

-I wonder if there's a kind of a corollary to the Wilder effect on that, with the way the Republicans are portrayed everywhere in the media.
+I wonder if there's a kind of a corollary to the Wilder effect on that with the way the Republicans are portrayed everywhere in the media.

 Sounded like the Wilder type thing.

-Well I can understand how you'd want to think that, but I think we have too much real world data to suggest that there's no wilder effect.
+Well, I can understand how you'd want to think that, but I think we have too much real world data to suggest that there's no WILDER effect.

 What he's saying here, folks.

-Democrats care much more about me because they think the pollster is a Democrat, and they don't want to make the pollster think that they like Republicans because the pollsters will think they're racist and sexist because that's what Republicans are, so forth and so on.
+Democrats care much more because they think the pollster is a Democrat, and they don't want to make the pollster think that they like Republicans because the pollsters will think they're racist and sexist because that's what Republicans are, so forth and so on.

-It's it's all it's all legit.
+It's all legit.

-You know, you reminded me though, it's a good thought.
+You know, you reminded me, though, it's a good thought.

-I I I did not, I I erred, I forgot to close the loop.
+I forgot to close the loop.

-I I don't know how many of you are still hanging.
+I don't know how many of you are still hanging.

-I said that there's a way around this, a way to get started on it anyway.
+said that there's a way around this, a way to get started on it anyway.

 And it involves those times when Republicans win elections.

-Um, the Republican establishment, you know as well as I do, hates the Tea Party.
+The Republican establishment, you know as well as I do, hates the Tea Party.

 They don't like conservatives because they don't like anybody for smaller government.